ovyle/Ants-simulation/README.md

 Project created with c++, using SUBSYSTEM:WINDOWS

-This project is a school asignment
+This project is a school asignment by Caspar Juliusson